blueknight149/hello-world/README.md

 # hello-world

-My name is Makster!
+Greetings!

-I write computer programs for a living.
+My name is Blue, and I love writing computer programs!
-When I am not programming, I enjoy producing my own music.
+My other interests include producing music, jogging, and cooking.
-My other interests include cooking, traveling, and working out.
+I have been doing more of the latter recently and I'm enjoying it!